mozilla-b2g/moztt/Meera-6.1.1/README.md

 1. Mr.Hussain K H, The designer of popular Rachana fonts for Rachana Aksharavedi and an ardent supporter of traditional Malayalam orthography.

-2. Suresh P, A free software enthusiast and hobbyist).
+2. Suresh P, A free software enthusiast and hobbyist

 3. Swathanthra Malayalam Computing - A free software collective engaged in development, localization and popularization of various free software for